 Do you have an application process?

-With the exception of the editorial board and biweekly columnist positions, there are no applications necessary to begin working at The Chronicle.
+With the exception of biweekly columnist positions, there are no applications necessary to begin working at The Chronicle.
 Whether you want to write articles, take photos or video, design the website or print edition, all you need is interest.
 Prior experience in any of these areas is more than welcome, but we train you and work with you in any area you might pursue at The Chronicle.